 Along with many different industries, there are fakes and mislabeled materials.
 Down feathers are no different; this industry is concerned with the inhumane practices of collecting feathers.
 The RDS (Responsible Down Standard) monitors and helps to prevent foul play in the industry.
 Its mission is to share with consumers the process for accumulating the down feathers, who was responsible for collecting them, tracing the origin of the feathers to ensure items are adequately labeled.
 Also, RDS certified down ensures no birds are harmed or mistreated in the process of obtaining down feathers.
 This is an excellent reason why you should never remove the tags.

 We at Powerizer want to do our part to help to reduce waste.
 By ensuring your quality linens retain their luster so that less money is spent over the years replacing them.
-Powerizer Complete is a Certified USDA BioPreferred Product made of plant and mineral-based ingredients.
+Powerizer Complete Certified USDA Biobased Product is made of plant and mineral-based ingredients.
 And as you can see, we chose to create a product that contains no water because most of our consumer households have access to free-flowing water.
 We are not in the business of selling water.
 We are in the business of selling a powder detergent that effectively cleans everything dirty, including your down-filled items.